omar-polo/amused/README.md

 that does very little.)
 It composes well, or aims to do so, with other tools, find(1) in particular.

-The main feature is that the process of decoding the audio from the files is done in a sandboxed project that runs with `pledge("stdio recvfd audio")`.
+The main feature is that audio decoding runs in a sandboxed process under `pledge("stdio recvfd audio")`.
 Oh, by the way, amused targets OpenBSD only: it relies its make infrastructure to build, uses various cool stuff from its libc and can output only to sndio.

 (I *think* it's possible to compile it on other UNIX-like systems too by providing shims for some non-portable functions -- hello